-Mackenzie is an avid writer who enjoys fan culture and the interesting topics surrounding cancel/fan culture.
+Mackenzie is an avid writer who enjoys fan culture and the interesting topics surrounding classic literature and the analyzation of books.

 Who Is H.P.
 Lovecraft?

 H.P.
 Lovecraft is the father of modern-day horror.
 His stories influence everything consumers to see in horror today.

 Lovecraft had a tough childhood where he relied on books to get through his own day-to-day life.
 His sharing of the morbid and the mysterious will mark him as one of the most influential and creative minds of more recent times.

 "Polaris" is one of his earlier stories (published in December of 1920) that had little to no influence on other writers as his later stories had.

 The story begins with a night sky.
 Our narrator, who is left unnamed throughout the story, spends one of his many insomnious nights watching out the window in his little cottage on a swamp.
 The star, Polaris, is said to be winking at him from the sky.

 The narrator then describes a story to the reader of a night where an aurora fell over his house, and he had a strange dream of a marble city.
 In this marble city, Polaris is also in the sky watching over him.
 They speak a language in the city that he has never heard before, but he understands what they are saying.
 He enjoys watching the population before he is awoken and ripped away from the marble city.
 He dreamt of the city over and over, watching and learning about the occupants.
 At a point, he established his worth in the city, which he learns is named Olathoë.
 He begins to wonder whether Olathoë was a dream world or if the marble city was real.